Why African daisies die (Osteospermum) + Top 5 Problems

 4. Poor soil

-The best way to grow a healthy African daisy is to plant it in good quality potting soil or to add aged cow manure and compost in the ground.
+The best way to grow a healthy African daisy is to plant it in well-drained soil like good quality potting soil or to add aged cow manure and compost in the ground.
 This will improve any ground soil to improve drainage, water holding capacity and add nutrients.

-African daisies are sun loving plants and if they are grown in shade they can struggle.
-While they can survive some shade, they will certainly thrive in a bright sunny area.
+African daisies are sun loving plants and if they are grown in full shade they can struggle.
+While they can survive partial shade, they will certainly thrive in a bright sunny area.

 For daisies planted in pots, move them into the sun, particularly in spring and summer to encourage a beautiful display of flowers.